 Download the Backflow Prevention Assembly Test Report (PDF)

-Please send Backflow Prevention Assembly Test/Air Gap Inspection Report by email to Backflow
+Please send Backflow Prevention Assembly Test/Air Gap Inspection Reports by email to Backflow

 The city’s Water Fund includes the Operations and Maintenance Fund and the Capital Improvement Fund.
 The former includes divisions for administration, maintenance, plant operations, and capital outlay.
 It is funded primarily from user charges for the sale of water.
 The capital improvements that are expansion-only are supported by general facility fees charged for new connections to the water system.
 This fund’s primary purpose is to provide increased capacity to the water system due to growth.

 Report an Issue

 If you have a sewer maintenance problem you’d like to report, please email the Public Works Department at 360-683-4908 and include a description of the problem.